KeithPatarroyo/starter-academic/content/post/parameterization/index.md

 - Lecture
 - Computer Graphics
 ---
-I was invited by my undergrad supervisor([Juan Galvis](https://sites.google.com/view/jgalvis/home)) to give a lecture in the undergrad class of [numerical analysis](https://sites.google.com/view/jgalvis/teaching/previous) for CS and Math majors.
+I was invited by my undergrad supervisor([Juan Galvis](https://sites.google.com/view/jgalvis/home)) to give a lecture for the undergrad class of [numerical analysis](https://sites.google.com/view/jgalvis/teaching/previous) for CS and Math majors.
 The lecture was supposed to present a problem to the undergrads in such a way that they apply the tools they've learnt about floating point, numerical linear algebra and solutions of non-linear systems.

-From these consideretions I decided to give a small introdutions to GANs([Generative Adversarial Networks](https://en.wikipedia.org/wiki/Generative_adversarial_network)) and present the problem of parameterization in computer graphics.
+From these considerations I decided to give a small introdution to GANs([Generative Adversarial Networks](https://en.wikipedia.org/wiki/Generative_adversarial_network)) and present the problem of parameterization in computer graphics.
 The former has an interesting story about floating point and the latter has a clear visual interpretation and numerical problems.
 In the problem of parameterization, one easily encounters numerical linear algebra problems and to understand some of the algorithms a surface level knowledge of differential geometry is enough.
-I gave a lecture and prepared a Jupyter Notebook, I'm posting both things here.
+I made some slides and prepared a Jupyter Notebook, I'm posting both things here.

 Slides: